quadram-institute-bioscience/albatradis/README.md

 __nj_newick_tree.tre__: A neighbour joining tree in Newick format, created from a distance matrix, based on the number of shared genes with significant signals.
 This tree can be visualised in FigTree or any number of different applications.

-__logfc.dot__: A graph representation of the shared genes between conditions in DOT format.
-This is a standard graphing format, with substantial support API supoort.
-It can be interactively visualised with Gephi.
-There is 1 node for each condition and signficiatn gene.
-The edges represent where a gene is found in a condition, linking the two nodes.
-This then nicely shows the network of shared mechanisms of action.
+__network.csv__: A graph representation of the shared genes between conditions in csv format.
+It can be interactively visualised with Cytoscape.
+There is 1 node for each condition.
+It is connected to one node for each gene that shows a value above 0 in logFC in this condition.
+One gene node can be connected to musltiple conditions but never to other gene nodes.

 __union_gene_report.csv__: A comma separated spreadsheet in the same format as the gene_report.csv file, consisting of a union of all of the input files.
 A gene is represented by 1 row.